-Evaluation Fixture (POWR1014A_B_EVN)
+Evaluation Fixture

+Because the features of an ispPAC-POWR1014/A are all included in the larger ispPAC-POWR1220AT8 device, designs implemented in an ispPAC-POWR1014/A can be verified using an ispPAC-POWR1220AT8 engineering prototype board connected to the parallel port of a PC with a Lattice ispDOWNLOADTM cable.
 The board demonstrates proper layout techniques and can be used in real time to check circuit operation as part of the design process.
-Input and output connections are provided to aid in the evaluation of the functionality implemented in LA-ispPAC-POWR1014/A for a given application.
-(Figure 5-30).
+Input and output connections are provided to aid in the evaluation of the functionality implemented in ispPAC-POWR1014/A for a given application.
+(Figure 30).

-Figure 5-30.
+Figure 30.
 Download from a PC